kyletan1995/defenseAnalysis/README.md

 As of 2/18/2023 this includes - Abstract, Literature review, Methodologies.
 As of 3/1/2023 - previous report removed as it was not good enough.
 Uploaded new revised report.

+Literature review, abstract, and methodology is included here.

 ### EDA files
 These are the EDA reports generated during the initial stages of the project.
 - Initial NA Analysis - EDA on the output variable.
 This was used to look at the various betting odds variables and see if there's missing values, outliers and any other items to note.